ephes/django-cast/docs/context-processors.rst

 template for those pages automatically when you switch the base template / theme for your site in wagtail?

-The answer is to use a context processor.
+The answer is to use a `context processor <https://docs.djangoproject.com/en/4.1/ref/templates/api/#writing-your-own-context-processors>`_.
 It will add two variables to the context of every template in your site:

 - ``cast_base_template``: the base template to use for the current theme
 - ``cast_site_template_base_dir``: the raw template base directory